Skip to Top Main Navigation Skip to Left Navigation Skip to Content Area Skip to Footer

 Note: This course does not fulfill any training or testing requirements for certification or recertification as a designated doctor.

-View the designated doctor extent of injury webinar presentation slides.
+View the designated doctor musculoskeletal workshop presentation slides.

 DWC has amended qualification requirements for designated doctors to examine traumatic brain injuries (TBI).
 Effective 6/5/23, additional board specialties will qualify doctors for these exams.
 See 28 TAC Section 127.130(b)(9)(B).
 This training will provide details on TBI diagnoses, and related additional testing that may be required.